-This 3-credit course is to analyze the history and development of Tohono O'odham government.
-Pre-Contact of Europeans to the methods of tribal governance for the O'odham will be studied and will include impacts of evolving O'odham community and societal norms.
-The basis of study for this course will include cultural, legal and political formats of the Tohono O'odham Nation government, its structure and functions of the governmental powers, its services, fiscal management and administrative growth.
-The course will also address political relations, developments and transitions related to inter-tribal, state and federal government's.
+This 3-credit course to analyze the history and development of Tohono O'odham government.
+Pre-Contact of Europeans to the method of tribal governance for the O'odham will be studied that will include the evolving O'odham community and societal norms.
+It includes the cultural, legal and political basis for the Tohono O'odham Nation government, the structure and functions of the governmental powers, its services, fiscal management and administrative growth.
+The course will also address political relations, developments and transitions related to state and federal government.